Three pink tennis balls on a blue court

 ITF Rule 27: “Errors shall be corrected as follows. a.
 During a standard game or a tie-break game in doubles, if there is an error in the order of receiving, this shall remain as altered until the end of the game in which the error is discovered.
 For the next game in which they are the receivers in that set, the partners shall then resume the original order of receiving. “

-If the server serves from the wrong side, how do you handle the next point?
-Do you continue switching sides until the game is over?
-Or correct the mistake immediately?
+In tennis, if the server serves from the wrong side, how do you handle the next point?

 Source: